Cristiano Ronaldo injury: Juventus a doubt for Champions League quarter-final with hamstring woes | Goal.com

 The forward came off with a hamstring problem during Portugal's 1-1 Euro 2020 qualification draw with Serbia on Monday after 30 minutes.

+"It happens, it's football.
+Who's out there risks it.
+I'm calm, because I know I'm going to be back well in one or two weeks with no problem."

+Juventus have now revealed Ronaldo began his treatment on Thursday, undergoing physiotherapy for the injury.

-After undergoing physiotherapy Thursday, the full extent to Ronaldo's problem is still not known, leaving his status for Juventus' upcoming matches uncertain.
+However, the full extent to Ronaldo's problem is still not known, leaving his status for Juventus' upcoming matches uncertain as no further tests are planned for Thursday.

-Ronaldo is nearly certain to miss their next two matches, against Empoli and Cagliari, as well as being a doubt for the game against Milan.
+It is expected no further examination can be done until early next week, meaning Ronaldo is nearly certain to miss their next two matches, against Empoli on Saturday and Cagliari on Tuesday.

+The current timeline also has him a doubt for the game against Milan on April 6, though the club's greater concern is likely the match following midweek against Ajax in the Champions League quarter-finals.

-Further evaluation over the coming days will reveal whether Ronaldo will be able to get fit in time for Juventus' Champions League quarter-final first leg against Ajax on April 10.
+Those tests will reveal a better timeline on Ronaldo's recovery time, and his odds at getting fit in time for the first leg on April 10 at the Johan Cruijff ArenA.